 - The best time to go is summer.

-- Fresh water is scarce in the area, you need to pay 50 PHP per gallon for bathing, toothbrush and others.
+- Fresh water is scarce in the area, you need to pay 50 PHP per gallon for bathing, toothbrushes, and others.

-- No ATM machines around, bring enough cash.
+- No ATMs around, so bring enough cash.

-- Bring enough food supply when you are having a Do-It-Yourself tour.
+- Bring enough food supplies when you are having a Do-It-Yourself tour.

-- You enjoy the sunset/ sunrise and even stargazing in Sombrero Island.
+- You enjoy the sunset/ sunrise and even stargazing on Sombrero Island.

-The unspoiled beauty of Masbate is not the usual tourist destination, but it will definitely make you stress free and revitalized.
+The unspoiled beauty of Masbate is not the usual tourist destination, but it will make you stress-free and revitalized.
 Okay, break time is over, let’s get back to the grind.